akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her mother lay still.
 Too still.
 Her eyes were closed, her hands folded, and someone (the priest, she later learned) had already placed a candle at her head and another at her feet.

-Beatrice didn't cry.
-She knelt beside the bed and put her cheek against her mother's hand.
+Beatrice didn’t cry.
+She knelt beside the bed and put her cheek against her mother’s hand.
 It was cool to touch.
 Not cold yet.
 Just cool.

 Behind her, Harold made a sound she had never heard before and would never hear again.
-A sound that didn't belong to the man who had crossed blades with rebels and dragged drowning lords from rivers.
+A sound that didn’t belong to the man who had crossed blades with rebels and dragged drowning lords from rivers.

-She couldn't turn around.
-She wouldn't.
+She couldn’t turn around.
+She wouldn’t.
 Yet she did.

-She lifted Goosie—who had followed, always—and held her so that the goose's head rested against her father's shaking shoulder.
+She lifted Goosie—who had followed, always—and held her so that the goose’s head rested against her father’s shaking shoulder.

-"There," she whispered.
-"She knows you."
+“There,” she whispered.
+“She knows you.”

 ---

 At the burial, Harold stood like a man made of stone.
-His hands were on Beatrice's shoulders—heavy, warm, the only warm thing—but he didn't speak.
-Didn't move.
+His hands were on Beatrice’s shoulders—heavy, warm, the only warm thing—but he didn’t speak.
+Didn’t move.
 Just watched as they lowered the plain wooden box into the rich earth.

 The apple trees were still blooming, white petals drifting on the wind.
 Beatrice hated them for their indifference.
 She would gladly have stripped every twig bare, if stripping the trees could bring her mother back.
 She ran from them like a bird flying away.
 Goosie flapped alongside her, wings half-spread and honking in a frantic, confused rhythm.
 She bolted through the orchard, past the village and the open fields, her breath coming in ragged stabs.

 She ran until her lungs burned and her legs turned to lead.
 Doubled over, she clutched her knees and waited for the horizon to stop heaving.

 When she finally straightened, the world was still, and she was staring over the river at the farm by the bend.

 The nurse was there, by the poultry shed.
-She looked up, saw Beatrice's face, and said nothing.
+She looked up, saw Beatrice’s face, and said nothing.
 Just nodded once and went back to her work.

 Beatrice stood there for a long time, Goosie pressed against her leg, watching geese ignore her completely.